sulami/trident/README.md

 In some cases this can be much faster than both extremes, running the entire input in one single process, or running one process per input.

+Note that this is mostly a research project for Rust tooling and workflows, though it is a genuine tool that has utility, albeit in niche situations.

+## Installation

+Grab a pre-built binary from the releases.

+To build from source, just `cargo build --release` it.

 ## Usage

 Use `{}` as the placeholder for arguments.
 All arguments will be